syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Commands.md

 ---
 layout: post
 title: Commands | Diagram | ASP.NET Webform | Syncfusion
-description: This section explains how to explore and use the built-in commands in the Diagram control.
+description: Learn here about commands support in Syncfusion Essential ASP.NET Webforms Diagram Control, its elements, and more.
 platform: aspnet
 control: Diagram
 documentation: ug
 ---

-# Commands
+# Commands in ASP.NET Webforms Diagram

 There are several commands available in the Diagram as follows.